 TGbf Editor: Modify the text in D1.0 188.44-189.15 as follows:

-The sensing receiver shall set the Rx_OP_Gain_Type subfield to:

-‘00’ or ‘11’ to report invalid values of Rx OP or gain index in the Rx_OP_Gain_Index subfield

-‘01’ to report Rx OP index as an operating condition in the Rx_OP_Gain_Index subfield

-‘10’ to report RX gain index as an operating condition in the Rx_OP_Gain_Index subfield

-A sensing receiver follows the following rules to define Rx OP indices:
+The sensing receiver shall set the Rx_OP_Gain_Type field to a value in the range of 0 to 2 to indicate the format and contents of each Rx_OP_Gain_Index field (see 9.4.1.75.3 (Sensing Measurement Report Control field) and 9.4.1.75.4 (Sensing Measurement Report field)).
+The value of 3 is reserved.

+When a sensing receiver maps an Rx OP index to a RX_OP_Gain_Index field value, the following statements apply(#1160):

-Each 8-bits Rx OP index represents an OP index from 0 to 255.
-A larger Rx OP index value shall indicate a more severe nonlinear effect the sensing receiver has on CSI estimates.
-In the case the sensing receiver’s nonlinear variation is negligible, it shall set the Rx OP index value to 0.
+Each Rx_OP_Gain_Index field shall be set to a value in the range of 0 to 255.
+A larger value shall indicate that the impact of the sensing receiver operating point on the corresponding CSI estimates is greater.
+In the case where the impact of the sensing receiver operating point is negligible on the corresponding CSI estimate, the Rx_OP_Gain_Index field value shall be set to 0.

-Rx OP index value may vary from one to another sensing measurement instance for the same sensing measurement setup.
-A change in Rx OP index value indicates a change of the sensing receiver’s OP, and thus a change of sensing receiver’s nonlinear effects on CSI estimates.
+The value set in the Rx_OP_Gain_Index field may vary between sensing measurement instances belonging to the same sensing measurement session.
+A change in value indicates a change in the sensing receiver operating point, and thus a change in the impact on the corresponding CSI estimate.

-The same Rx OP index value may be reported for two sensing measurement instances with the same sensing measurement setup.
-It indicates that the sensing receiver operates at the same operating point when CSIs are estimated for these two instances.
-It further indicates the sensing receiver’s nonlinear effects on these two sets of CSI estimates are the same.
+The same Rx_OP_Index field value may be reported for two sensing measurement instances with the same sensing measurement session.
+This indicates that the sensing receiver operating point is the same when CSI is estimated for each of these two sensing measurement instances.
+It further indicates that the impact of the sensing receiver operating point on the CSI for each of the two sensing measurement instances is the same.

 TGbf Editor: Modify the text in D1.0 Table 9-127h (93.52-64) as follows: